j-toscani/temp/README.md

 - [x] Read file to extract the correct template
 - [x] Create a file at the appropriate location based on the chosen template

+- [x] Change way to store templates
+- [x] Add/Remove Templates to/from file

 Add tests to keep current functionality

-Change way to store templates
-- [ ] use a `.json` file so that templates can be saved with linebreaks

-Add/Remove Templates to/from file
-- [ ] Create an entry in the file with `fileEnding` and `template` saved under the provided `template-key`.

 ## Additions
 - Add remote templates
+- Use a better suited format to store/access templates (e.g. `json, yml ...`)
+- Add more properties to templates like `fileEnding` or `variants`
 - Make it possible to create multiple templates for one `template-key` with one default template.
 - Add more template options e.g. `defaultName`
 - Add filetrees to enable templates for projects instead of just files